A Coordinate Descent Primal-Dual Algorithm with Large Step Size and Possibly Non Separable Functions: Introduction

-In this paper, we introduce a CD primal-dual algorithm with a broader range of admissible step sizes.
 The algorithm is introduced in Section~\ref{sec:algo}.
 At each iteration $k$, an index $i$ is randomly chosen w.r.t. the uniform distribution in $\{1,\dots,n\}$ where $n$ is, as we recall, the number of primal coordinates.
 The coordinate $x_k^{(i)}$ of the current primal iterate $x_k$ is updated, as well as a set of associated dual iterates.
 Under some assumptions involving the coordinate-wise Lipschitz constants of $\nabla f$, the primal-dual iterates converges to a saddle point of the Lagrangian.
 As a remarkable feature, our CD algorithm makes no assumption of separability of the functions $f$, $g$ or $h$.
 In the special case where $h=0$ and $g$ is separable, the algorithm reduces to the CD proximal gradient algorithm of \cite{RT:UCDC}.

 The convergence proof is provided in Section~\ref{sec:proof}.
-It is worth noting that, under the stated assumption on the step-size, the stochastic Fej\`er monotonicity of the sequence of iterates, which is the key idea in \cite{iutzeler2013asynchronous}, \cite{combettes2014stochastic}, \cite{bianchi2014stochastic}, does not hold (a counter-example is provided).
+It is worth noting that, under the stated assumption on the step-size, the stochastic Fej\'er monotonicity of the sequence of iterates, which is the key idea in \cite{iutzeler2013asynchronous,combettes2014stochastic,bianchi2014stochastic}, does not hold (a counter-example is provided).
 Our proof relies on the introduction of an adequate Lyapunov function.
-In Section~\ref{sec:simu}, the proposed algorithm is instanciated to the case of total-variation regularization and support vector machines.
-Numerical results performed on real IRM and text data establish the attractive behavior of the proposed algorithm and emphasize the importance of using primal-dual CD with large step sizes.
+In Section~\ref{sec:rate}, we prove a sublinear rate of convergence in general and a linear rate of convergence if the objective enjoys strong convexity properties.
+In Section~\ref{sec:simu}, the proposed algorithm is instantiated to the case of total-variation regularization and support vector machines.
+Numerical results performed on real MRI and text data establish the attractive behavior of the proposed algorithm and emphasize the importance of using primal-dual CD with large step sizes.